W3SS/DesignPatternsInCSharp/solid/InterfaceSegregationPrinciple.md

+# Design Patterns In C#
+## Solid Principles
 ### Interface Segregation Principle

-**An interface should be segregated so that nobody that implements an interface has to implement functions which they don't  need**
+*An interface should be segregated so that nobody that implements an interface has to implement functions which they don't  need*

 Consider a modern printer with several functions:
 * Printing